aa32555/YDBDoc/MultiLangProgGuide/goprogram.rst

-Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close databases cleanly, in practice thread shutdown may not always ensure that databases are closed cleanly, especially since the C :code:`atexit` functionality does not work in Go.
+Although in theory typical processes should not need to call :code:`Exit()` because normal process termination should close databases cleanly, in practice - thread shutdown may not always ensure that databases are closed cleanly, especially since the C :code:`atexit` functionality does not reliably work in Go's multi-threaded environment.
 Application code should invoke :code:`Exit()` prior to process exit, or when an application intends to continue with other work beyond use of YottaDB, to ensure proper rundown.

 -------------------